Ignacio Abraham

-Luis Ignacio Abraham (born 12 January 1998) is a professional footballer who plays as a left back for Banfield in the Argentine Primera División, on loan from Estudiantes de Río Cuarto.
+Luis Ignacio Abraham (born 12 January 1998) is a professional footballer who plays as a left back for Banfield.
 Born in Argentina, he represents the Syria national team.

 Club career

 Born in Arroyito in Córdoba Province, Abraham began his career at Juventud Unida de Gualeguaychú in the third-tier Torneo Federal A, before playing for Estudiantes de Río Cuarto and Chaco For Ever one division higher in the Primera Nacional.
 In January 2025, he was loaned to Club Atlético Banfield in the Argentine Primera División for one year, with the option to buy in June for US$200,000 or in December for US$300,000.

 On 23 January 2025, Abraham made his top-flight debut as the season began with a 1–0 win away to Defensa y Justicia.
 He came on in the 80th minute as a substitute for Ramiro Di Luciano.
+A year later, the option on his contract was taken up.